 In Knowledge Management, knowledge is categorized as being either codified (explicit) or tacit (implicit).
 Knowledge is said being explicit when it is possible to describe and share it among people through documents and/or information bases.
-Knowledge is said being implicit when it is embodied in the capabilities and the abilities of the members of a group of people.
-Experience can be seen as a way for accessing and sharing this kind of knowledge.
-In [10], knowledge creation processes have been characterized in terms of tacit and explicit knowledge as something that is added to the previous one, they conceive it as something that transforms it.
-Supporting by means of software systems the transfer of tacit knowledge among people in an organization represents a challenge whose difficulties are mainly in the need of explicitly representing tacit knowledge.
+Knowledge is said being implicit when it is embodied in the capabilities and abilities of the members of a group of people.
+Experience can be seen as a way of access and share this kind of knowledge.
+In [7], knowledge transformation processes have been characterized in terms of tacit and explicit knowledge transformation processes, in which, instead of considering new knowledge as something that is added to the previous, they conceive it as something that transforms it.
+Supporting by means of IT systems the transfer of tacit knowledge, namely experience, among people in organizations represents a challenge whose difficulties are mainly in the need of explicitly representing tacit knowledge.

-In [2], we have introduced the notion of Implicit Culture that can be informally defined (see Appendix A for a formal definition) as the relation existing between a set and a group of agents such that the elements of the set behave according to the culture of the group.
-Systems for Implicit Culture Support (SICS in the following) have the goal of establishing an Implicit Culture phenomenon that is defined as a pair composed by a set and a group in Implicit Culture relation.
+In [2] we have introduced the notion of Implicit Culture that can be informally defined (see Appendix A for a formal definition) as the relation existing between a set and a group of agents such that the elements of the set behave according to the culture of the group.
+Systems for Implicit Culture Support (SICS in the following) have the goal of establishing an Implicit Culture phenomenon that is defined as a pair composed by the set and the group, in Implicit Culture relation.

-The use of the Implicit Culture notion allows us to model and design systems for knowledge transfer between groups of agents.
-The architecture of the SICS realizes these requirements.
-In particular, it is possible to apply the implicit culture framework whenever it is important to guarantee knowledge transfer between groups of agents without interfering explicitly with them.
 Supporting Implicit Culture is effective in solving the problem of improving the performances of agents acting in an environment where more-skilled agents are active, by means of an implicit transfer of knowledge between the group and the set of agents.
-Implicit Culture can be applied successfully in the context of knowledge management.
-The idea is to build systems able to capture implicit knowledge, but instead of sharing it among people, change the environment in order to make new people behave in accordance with this knowledge.
-As a first step in this direction we have showed how information retrieval problem can be posed in the implicit culture framework and how the framework generalizes collaborative filtering [4].
-In this framework, supporting an Implicit Culture phenomenon leads to a solution of the problem of transfer tacit knowledge without the need to explicitly representing the knowledge itself.
+In particular, Implicit Culture can be applied successfully in the context of knowledge management.
+In particular, the idea is to build systems able to capture implicit knowledge, but instead of sharing it among people, change the environment in order to make new people behave in accordance with this knowledge.
+As a first step in this direction we have showed how information retrieval problem can be posed in the implicit culture framework [4].
+In this framework supporting an Implicit Culture phenomenon leads to a solution of the problem of transfer tacit knowledge without the need to explicitly representing the knowledge itself.